The Most Irresistible 50th Birthday Cake for a Milestone Worth Every Bite

 Directions

-• Preheat oven to 180°C. Grease and line a cake pan.
+• Preheat oven to 180°C (350°F).
+Grease cake pan and line the bottom with parchment paper.

-• Beat butter and sugar until soft and fluffy.
-Add eggs one by one, then mix in vanilla.
+• Beat softened butter and sugar together for 3–4 minutes until pale and fluffy.

-• Pour into pan and bake for 30–35 minutes until golden.
-Cool completely.
+• Pour batter into prepared pan and bake 30–35 minutes until golden and a toothpick comes out clean.

 Latest Posts